 Her Majesty the Queen v.
 Corporal R.P.
 Beaudry

-Canadian charter (Criminal) - Criminal law, Offences, Constitutional law, Military offences - Canadian Charter of Rights and Freedoms - Criminal law - Offences - Constitutional law - Military offences - Right to jury - Whether s.
+Constitutional law - Criminal law, Offences, Military offences - Canadian Charter of Rights and Freedoms - Criminal law - Offences - Constitutional law - Military offences - Right to jury - Whether s.
 130(1)(a) of National Defence Act, R.S.C.
 1985, c.
 N-5, violates s.
 11(f) of Canadian Charter of Rights and Freedoms.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.